bubonic/pyproxyscrapers/README.md

 # pyproxyscrapers
-Python proxy scrapers from various websites.
+Python proxy scrapers for various websites.
+More to come..